error505/Circuit-Breaker-Pattern-on-AWS/README.md

 ## 📞 Support

-If you have any questions or need support, please open an issue or contact the repository maintainer.
+If you have any questions or need support, please open an issue.

 ## 🏷️ Tags